mackyle/striptease/README.txt

 Note that when building on 10.6 or 10.7, the MacOSX10.5.sdk must be present.
-Also note that compile warnings (and link warnings when building on 10.4) should be ignored -- the cctools-822 sources have some issues with warnings.
+Also note that compile warnings (and link warnings when building on 10.4) should be ignored -- the cctools-822 sources have some issues with warnings especially when building for the ppc architecture.

+As a convenience, the install_name_tool.c source is also included here along with an install_name_tool target in the makefile.
+The tools target will make all three tools (strip, tease, install_name_tool).
+The resulting install_name_tool will run on 10.4+ but understand newer load commands so it can successfully adjust paths in newer binaries on older systems.